-- Flan the format of the funeral service;
+- Plan the format of the funeral service;

 - Decide who will deliver the eulogy - family member(s) or a close personal friend;

 - Select music, reading or poetry for during the service;

 - Decide on the use of other symbols such as candles, flowers and photos as required;